lcyarlagadda/CustomerSupportEmailAgents/README.md

 ### Connecting Real Email

-The system currently uses mock emails for testing.
+The system uses mock emails by default.
 To connect Gmail:

 1. Enable Gmail API in Google Cloud Console
-2. Download `credentials.json`
+2. Download `credentials.json` to project root
-3. Update `utils/email_handler.py` with production Gmail code (see inline comments)
+3. Run system - first run will prompt for authentication
-4. Run system - first run will prompt for authentication
+4. Remove `--mock-emails` flag from command

 ### Scaling Considerations

 - Run on dedicated server with adequate RAM
-- Use GPU for faster inference
+- Use GPU for faster inference or Groq API for cloud speed
 - Implement load balancing for high volume
 - Add monitoring and alerting
 - Set up log aggregation

 ### Security

-- All data processed locally
+- All data processed locally when using HuggingFace models
-- No external API calls (except email sending/receiving)
+- No external API calls for LLM inference (unless using Groq)
 - Suitable for sensitive customer data
-- GDPR/HIPAA compliant (data never leaves infrastructure)
+- GDPR/HIPAA compliant when using local models

 ## System Requirements